 Gunnlaug was nowhere to be seen.

-'She may have gone to the kitchens to seek food', Knut offered helpfully.
+'She may have gone to the kitchens to seek food', Knut offered helpfully with a wink at Eirik beside him.
 'She has been feeling hungrier lately.
 I cannot think what has come over her'.

 The king stood beside Hunding, trying to hide a wide grin.
 He wondered if Hunding knew what he hinted at.
 Eirik of Hladir raised his eyebrows, thinking his fellow Dane a little backward.
 Tofig took his leave, telling them all he needed to rid himself of the morning's ale,

 'I think I have left something in the room I shared with Skuli'.

 'By all means, Tofig', Hunding nodded.
 'We will see you at the foreshore'.